 - 15. Immediate and Continued Closures of Certain Sectors.
 The Health Officer orders the immediate and continued closure of the following sectors and activities: - a.
 Convention centers and public entertainment venues, such as, amusement parks, movie theaters (except drive-in), live performance theaters, concert halls, arenas, stadiums, theme parks, festivals, and sports with live audiences. - b.
 Live entertainment, including, but not limited to, live music and live performances. - c.
 Indoor and outdoor operations of nightclubs and lounges, including, but not limited to, smoking, cigar, or hookah lounges. - d.
 Indoor and outdoor operations of family entertainment centers, such as bowling alleys and arcades, batting cages, miniature golf, go cart racing, and such facilities located in public parks. - e.
 Indoor and outdoor operations of hair salons and barbershops. - f.
-Indoor operations of gyms and fitness facilities.
+Indoor operations of gyms and fitness facilities. - g.

-- g.
 Indoor and outdoor operations of personal services, including, nail salons, tanning salons, esthetician, skin care and cosmetology services; electrology; body art professionals, tattoo parlors, microblading and permanent make-up; and piercing shops; and massage therapy (in non-healthcare setting). - h.
 Indoor and outdoor in-person dining or service that involves a customer remaining onsite to consume food, beverages, or alcohol at restaurants and similar food facilities, brewpubs, craft distilleries, breweries, bars, pubs and wineries including any associated tasting rooms, including those restaurants and food concessions location at Outdoor Recreational Facilities. - i.
 Indoor and outdoor operations of museums, zoos, and aquariums.
 Zoos and aquariums must close to the public but may continue to operate to the extent necessary to care for animals. - j.
-Limited services except those deemed a Critical Business or Critical Infrastructure pursuant to this Order. - k.
-Indoor playgrounds, except those located at schools that remain open for in-person instruction and not accessible by the general public. - I. Indoor recreational facilities. - m.
+Limited services, which includes: businesses that provide grooming, walking, and training services for animals/pets; car washes; and residential cleanings. - k.
+Indoor and outdoor playgrounds. - I. Indoor recreational facilities. - m.
 Recreational adult team sports. - n.
 All public or private indoor pools and all indoor and outdoor public or private spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence.
 Drowning prevention classes, including swim lessons with certified instructors, are permitted in indoor and outdoor swimming pools, as they are deemed Critical Businesses. - o.
 All activities, events and gatherings, unless specifically allowed by this Order.